 Despite being made using the 4nm fabrication process, the Tesnor G3 offers lacklustre gaming performance and lags considerably behind the competition.
 The G5300i modem has significant issues with Jio’s NSA network in India, resulting in call drops and frequent network changes from 5G To 4G.

-Due to these issues, many people avoid buying Pixel phones as they don’t deliver performance on par with the competition.
-However, the good news is that Google could finally switch to TSMC’s foundry with the upcoming Tensor G5 which will hopefully fix all the underlying issues.
+Due to these issues, many people avoid buying Pixel phones as they don’t deliver performance that is on par with the competition.
+However, the good news is that Google could finally switch to TSMC’s foundry with the upcoming Tensor G5, which will hopefully fix all the underlying issues.

 Verdict: Best Processor For Mobile